Global Exponential Attitude Tracking Controls on SO(3): Attitude Tracking with No Disturbance

-For the presented hybrid attitude control system, there are a nominal mode and two expelling modes.
+For the proposed hybrid attitude control system, there are a nominal mode and two expelling modes.
 The control input at the nominal mode is equal to \refeqn{uSO} which is constructed by the following configuration error functions given at \refeqn{Psii}:

-where the subscripts $N$ are used to explicitly denote that the configuration error functions are for the nominal mode, i.e., $\Psi_{N_i}\triangleq\Psi_i$.
-When the attitude becomes closer to the critical points of the nominal configuration error functions, they are switched to the following expelling configuration error functions:
+where the subscript $N$ is used to explicitly denote that it is for the nominal mode, i.e., $\Psi_{N_i}\triangleq\Psi_i$.
+When the attitude becomes closer to undesired equilibria, the error function is switched to one of the following expelling error functions:

 for constant $\alpha,\beta$ satisfying $1<\alpha<2$ and $|\beta|< \alpha-1$.